 or landing, it’s often because they’re feeling the effects of ear barotrauma.

-ear barotrauma may go away on its own, you should contact a
+ear barotrauma may go away on its own, you should contact a doctor if your

 be required to rule out an ear infection.

-Ear barotrauma is detected through a physical exam.
+times ear barotrauma can be detected through a physical exam.
 A close look

-inside the ear with an otoscope will likely reveal changes in the eardrum.
-Due
+inside the ear with an otoscope can often reveal changes in the eardrum.
+Due to

-Most cases of ear barotrauma generally heal without medical
+cases of ear barotrauma generally heal without medical intervention.
+There are

 - chewing gum